Adithya-Srinivas/Flask_REST-API/README.md

-# A simple REST-API using flask
+# A simple REST-API using flask and flask_restful